martinbrodahl/IaC-Terraform/Course materials/assignment2/README.md

 2. Create temporarily branch "dev | staging | prod". (manually)
 3. Make code-changes in the branch.
 Upon push, this will trigger a validate-action on the current branch.
 4. If it was successfull: create PR "main <- the current branchen" (manually).
-   - Hvis ikke successfull fortsetter man å gjøre kode-endringer og push'e dette helt til successfull validate-action.
+   - If not successful: contintue to make code-changes and push this, until the validate-action is successful.
-5. PR vil trigge en deploy-action som plan & apply'er infrastrukturen til dev-workspace, ETTER at den gjeldende branchen successfully er merget sammen med main.
+5. PR will trigger a deploy-action that plan & apply the infrastructure to the dev-workspace, AFTER the current branch is successfully merget together with the main branch.
-6. Slette den midlertidlige opprettede branchen (dette gjør man under PR), ettersom at vi er ferdige med arbeidet.
+6. Delete the temporarily branch (this is done during PR), as we have finished the work.
-7. Repeat (i forhold til neste workspace, da stage, så prod).
+7. Repeat (in relation to the next workspace, in this case: first stage-workspace then prod-workspace).
 8. [...]
 9. In the prod-workspace, it needs an approval in pt.5 to deploy the infrastructure!